For literally years I have been frustrated that there is no built-in feature to tame bookmarks by sorting alphabetically.

 Hey and perhaps a wireless mouse should really be called a ‘hamster’?

-Tired of telling your clients we can’t use images they have sourced from Google images?
+Tired of telling your clients they can’t use images they have scraped from Google images?

 Tired of telling your clients we can’t use images they have sourced from Google images?
 And then having to hunt for more stock photos?